allegory-software/many-machines/BASH.md

 Assignments of form `a=$b` or `a=$(cmd)` do not need quoting.

+## Var scope

+Variables are not exported by default, i.e. they are not inherited by exec'ed programs.
+However, they are always inherited by functions both locals and globals, including inside sub-processes created with `()`.

 ## Unsafe constructs

 `[ "$VAR" ]` is not safe (what if VAR is "-z" ?), use `[[ $VAR ]]` instead.